gitlabhq/gitlab-runner/docs/install/windows.md

     shell
     Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
     ```
+   If you'd like to register multiple Runners on the same machine with different
+   configurations repeat the `gitlab-runner register` command.

 1. Install the Runner as a service and start it.
 You can either run the service
    using the Built-in System Account (recommended) or using a user account.